sergey-melnychuk/sergey-melnychuk.github.io/_posts/2023-05-25-what-actor-model-is-about.markdown

 }
 ```

-Same logical result in Actor Model can be achieved using adjusting data-flow:
+Same logical result in Actor Model can be achieved by adjusting data-flow:

 ```
 handle(X):                  ## Actor message handler